 Well, the results are overwhelmingly bad… fund managers do not consistently beat their indexes.
 In fact, it is very rare for a large cap fund manager to beat their index in the long run.

-In 2018 the S&P 500 did better than 65% of actively managed large-cap funds.
-That means only about 1 in 3 fund managers beat the index last year.
+In the 12 months ending 6/30/2020, the S&P 500 did better than 63% of actively managed large-cap funds.
+That means only about 1 in 3 fund managers beat the index that year.

 But, that’s just the tip of the iceberg.